 Herbert Campbell's white marble headstone has now been restored.

-Brambles and ivy seem determined to conceal Herbert’s memorial but on Saturday 26th November 2011, a small team of professionals, headed by Clive Sears, expertly manoeuvred and positioned a huge winch in the overgrown cemetery and successfully raised Herbert's obelisk off the ground and secured it back onto its original plinth.
+Brambles and ivy seem determined to conceal Herbert’s memorial but on Saturday 26th November 2011, a small team of true professional stonemason expertly manoeuvred and positioned a huge winch in the overgrown cemetery and successfully raised Herbert's obelisk off the ground and secured it back onto its original plinth.
 The front section was also raised and put back into place and now the great Herbert Campbell’s memorial stands proud again amidst the faded grandeur of Abney Park.

-Our special thanks go to CLIVE SEARS, DAVE GRACIE, MATTHEW WYLDE and MATTHEW SEARS for all their hard work and dedication.
-To everyone at The Abney Park Trust, especially JOHN BALDOCK, JOHN PRICE, PAUL WEIGAND and DAVID SOLMAN and extra special thanks go to Herbert Campbell's family.
+Our special thanks go to CLIVE SEARS, DAVE GRACIE, MATTHEW WYLDE, MATTHEW SEARS, everyone at Abney Park JOHN BALDOCK, JOHN PRICE, PAUL WEIGAND, DAVID SOLMAN and extra special thanks go to Herbert Campbell's family.

 Click on the pictures above for images of this great event.

 On Sunday 25th September 2011 we commemorated one of the greatest stars from the golden age of Music Hall, Miss MARIE KENDALL with the erection of a blue plaque at her former home at Okeover Manor, Clapham Common.